Pipeline schema

 Build a pipeline schema

 Manually building JSONSchema documents is not trivial and can be very error prone.
-Instead, the nf-core schema build command collects your pipeline parameters and gives interactive prompts about any missing or unexpected params.
+Instead, the nf-core pipelines schema build command collects your pipeline parameters and gives interactive prompts about any missing or unexpected params.
 If no existing schema is found it will create one for you.

 Once built, the tool can send the schema to the nf-core website so that you can use a graphical interface to organise and fill in the schema.
 The tool checks the status of your schema on the website and once complete, saves your changes locally.